lfrestrepog/if-docs/docs/01-overview.md

 The **IF source code** can be found in the [IF Github repository](https://github.com/Green-Software-Foundation/if).
 The code there covers the framework, which includes all the infrastructure for reading and writing input and output yamls, invoking models, running the command line tool and associated helper functions.
 However, it does not include the actual models themselves.
 Part of the IF design philosophy is that all models should be plugins, so that the IF is as composable and configurable as possible.
 Therefore, to use IF, you have to either create your own models or find some prebuilt ones and install them yourself.
 This also implies that you take responsibility for the models you choose to install.

 We do provide a **standard library of models** built and maintained by the IF core team.
-These cna be found in the [`if-models` Github repository](https://github.com/Green-Software-Foundation/if-models).
+These can be found in the [`if-models` Github repository](https://github.com/Green-Software-Foundation/if-models).
 You can install these into `if` by running `yarn install https://github.com/Green-Software-Foundation/if-models` from the `if` project directory.

 There is also a second repository for **models we expect community members to maintain**.
 These can be found in the [`if-unofficial-models` Github repository](https://github.com/Green-Software-Foundation/if-unofficial-models).
 You can install these into `if` by running `yarn install https://github.com/Green-Software-Foundation/if-unofficial-models` from the `if` project directory.